Edition 1 · Q2 2026 Attorney Advertising

 Conflicted-Controller Transactions After the Latest Chancery Decisions

-The Delaware Court of Chancery's body of case law on conflicted-controller transactions continued to develop in late 2025 and early 2026 along the trajectory established by Match Group, Tornetta, and the post-trial decisions in the Tesla compensation matter.
+The Delaware Court of Chancery's body of case law on conflicted-controller transactions continued to develop in late 2025 and early 2026 along the trajectory established by In re Match Group, Inc. Derivative Litigation, 315 A.3d 446 (Del.
+Apr.
+4, 2024) (extending MFW-cleansing review to all controlling-stockholder transactions involving non-ratable benefits) and the Delaware Supreme Court's December 2025 reversal in In re Tesla, Inc. Derivative Litigation (reinstating the Tesla compensation package previously rescinded by the Court of Chancery in Tornetta v.
+Musk, 310 A.3d 430 (Del.
+Ch.
+2024), and substantially reducing the associated plaintiffs' fee award).
 The doctrinal core is unchanged: a transaction in which a controlling stockholder stands on both sides receives entire-fairness review unless the so-called MFW conditions are satisfied (an ab initio committee of disinterested, independent directors with full power and proper diligence, plus an informed, uncoerced majority-of-the-minority stockholder vote), in which case the standard reverts to business judgment.

 Recent decisions have continued to scrutinize the "ab initio" requirement closely.
 A committee constituted only after negotiations have begun, or one whose mandate is narrower than the actual transaction structure, will not qualify the transaction for MFW cleansing.
 The Chancery has also reinforced that the "informed" prong of the stockholder vote requires comprehensive disclosure of all material facts, including the committee's process and any conflicts of committee members.

 For studio-incubated and sponsor-led ventures, the implication is structural.
 Where the studio or sponsor sits on both sides of a transaction (a services agreement, a fund-to-fund preferred bridge, an inter-company license), the planning question is whether to invoke 8 Del.
-C. § 144's safe harbor by disinterested-director or disinterested-stockholder approval, and whether to follow the MFW framework in transactions large enough to warrant it.
+C. § 144 (as amended March 25, 2025) and its safe-harbor architecture (new § 144(a) for director-and-officer transactions and § 144(b) and (c) for controlling-stockholder transactions, with going-private transactions covered at (c), procedural rules at (d), and definitions at (e)), and whether to satisfy the requisite cleansing through disinterested-director or disinterested-stockholder approval, or to follow the MFW framework in transactions large enough to warrant it.

 General Information

-If your fund or studio is on both sides of a transaction with a portfolio company, the safe-harbor architecture under DGCL Section 144 is not optional, it is structural.
+If your fund or studio is on both sides of a transaction with a portfolio company, the safe-harbor architecture under DGCL Section 144 (as amended in 2025) is not optional, it is structural.
 Document the conflict in the board minutes, constitute a disinterested committee ab initio for material transactions, and obtain independent reasonableness analysis where the deal warrants it.
+The 2025 amendments also added an explicit safe-harbor regime for controlling-stockholder transactions and eliminated monetary-damages liability of a controlling stockholder for breach of the duty of care (subject to the statutory carve-outs for breach of the duty of loyalty, bad-faith conduct, intentional misconduct or knowing violations of law, and transactions involving an improper personal benefit).
 See our venture-formation guide for the procedural detail.

 Delaware Chancery →